-This recipe comes from my friend Sevinj (chokh sagh ol, Sevinc!).
-She learned how to make it from a cooking show back in Azerbaijan hosted by Shirin khanim (Khanim is equivalent to Ms or Mrs in English).
-Since the cake didn’t have a name and Sevinj wrote that the cake is super fragile, I branded it “Fragile” and this is exactly how the texture of the cake is.
-The filling has farmer cheese in it (kesmik in Azeri, tvorog in Russian), but ricotta cheese is a great substitute.
-It is super easy to make and is absolutely delicious, and yes, it is fragile, so handle with care:) Alright, I won’t dwell on much details this time and will leave you with the recipe of now one of my favorite sweet treats.
-Enjoy!
+This recipe for the most delicious crumb cake comes from my friend Sevinj in Baku.
+She learned how to make it from a cooking show back in Azerbaijan hosted by Shirin, a baker.
+Since the cake didn’t have a name and Sevinj wrote that the cake was super fragile, I called it fragile and this is exactly how the texture of the cake is.
+The filling has farmer cheese in it, but ricotta cheese is a great substitute.
+It is super easy to make and is absolutely delicious, and yes, it is fragile, so handle with care.

 7 oz (200 g) unsalted butter, cold

 14 oz (400 g) unsalted farmer cheese or ricotta cheese

 1/2 teaspoon vanilla extract or a pinch of vanillin powder

 First, prepare the dough.
 Using the coarse side of a box grater, grate the butter into a mixing bowl.

 In a small cup, dissolve the baking soda in plain yogurt or sour cream and add to the mixing bowl with butter.
 Add the flour and sugar to the same bowl.
 Using a fork, gently cut the mixture, until you obtain crumbles a size of chickpeas (do not use a mixer!).
 Set aside.

 Now, prepare the filling.
 In a mixing bowl, combine all the ingredients for the filling and stir with a spoon until well blended.